 Enabling MicroBlaze victim caches increases MicroBlaze cache hit rates, with improved performance as a result.
 Enabling victim caches can however reduce MicroBlaze maximum frequency in some cases.
+Instruction stream cache should be disabled, because it usually reduces performance when connected to System Cache.
 MicroBlaze performance is often improved by using 8-word cache lines on the Instruction Cache and Data Cache.